REQUIREMENTS OF WORKING WITH LHFSD ED5RV07EN-15

 book is an excellent learning lesson, if you want to understand the

 basics of serial communications.
-In addition, all industrial controller
+In addition,

 applications (this is, mostly, the PLC systems) use RS232 working over